 Figure 2.
 The absolute value of the B component of gravitational radiation term at the pericenter of the binary orbit, and at different Post Newtonian orders.
 The sign of the 3.5PN term is opposite of the other terms.
-Therfore the terms above 2.5PN nearly cancel each other at the pericenter.
+Therefore the terms above 2.5PN nearly cancel each other at the pericenter.

-In Figure 2 the absolute values of the radiation reaction terms and the tail term are compared with each other at the pericenter of the binary orbit.
-We note that there is a monotonic decrease of the terms with increasing PN order.
-A linear regression suggests that GW emission induced 5PN contributions are negligible in the OJ287 problem, and thus we have the required level of accuracy in use.
+monotonic decrease of the terms with increasing PN order.
+A linear regression suggests that the 5PN is negligible in the OJ287 problem, and thus we have the required level of accuracy in use.